Centering people and place

 The Public Impact Research (PIR) Network is designed to build capacity and shift the institutional landscape for public impact research within and across public research universities, elevating the role of public affairs schools and scholars in this work.
 The Network operates as a knowledge commons by sharing tools, resources, and practices across participating universities.

-Its purpose is to create a distributed ecosystem where researchers can improves public programs and policies in the states where their universities are located.
+Its purpose is to create a distributed ecosystem where researchers can improve public programs and policies in the states where their universities are located.
 By aligning incentives, recognition, and infrastructure, the PIR Network helps make public impact research more visible, supported, and sustainable.

 Over the next few months, we will continue to add to an iterate on this website.
 Check back in for updates!